-- 4. Journeyman Produce Clerks shall receive all wage increases as set forth above, regardless of their present wage structure. - (a) Twenty-five cents (25φ) per hour additional will be paid to one Produce Clerk in each store who has been designated by management as responsible for the administrative functions of the produce department and must be a member of the bargaining unit. - 5.
+- 4. Journeyperson produce clerks shall receive all wage increases as set forth above regardless of their present wage structure. - a) Fifteen cents (15φ) per hour additional will be paid to one (1) Produce Clerk in each store who has been designated by management as responsible for the administrative functions of the produce department and must be a member of the bargaining unit. - b) A member of the bargaining unit, when filling in on vacations, shall receive the fifteen cents (15φ) per hour additional wage.
+In the absence of the clerk that has been designated for this administrative function, the clerk filling in shall, after the second (2nd) day, receive the fifteen cents (15φ) per hour additional for all hours worked subsequent to the second (2nd) day. - 5.
 There shall be no compounding or pyramiding of overtime pay and premium pay.